TrevorGKann/ContactTracingStudy/README.md

 If you're interested, you can sign up [here](https://forms.gle/KyJ7SJerBSGg8eyC7)!
 Free food will be provided as well as a chance to win a $50 gift card, some studies have games as well.
 You may register for multiple study sessions (you will need to fill out a consent form for each one).
-If you're unsure whether or not your devices meets our requirements, you can download [this test-app](https://github.com/TrevorGKann/ContactTracingStudy/raw/main/CoCoT_App.apk)
+If you're unsure whether or not your devices meets our requirements, you can download [the app](https://github.com/TrevorGKann/ContactTracingStudy/raw/main/CoCoT_App.apk) and run the "Phone Capability Tester" launcher.
+More information is also provided on the [installation steps page](app_install.md).

-If you've already signed up, you can install our custom app via [this link](https://github.com/TrevorGKann/ContactTracingStudy/raw/main/CoCoT_App.apk), and follow the [installation steps here](app_install.md).
+If you've already signed up, you can install our [custom app](https://github.com/TrevorGKann/ContactTracingStudy/raw/main/CoCoT_App.apk), and follow the [installation steps here](app_install.md).

 ## More Information